Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 How fast will I see results?

 Most women begin noticing reduced morning bloat by Day 4–6.
-Visible changes in waist size typically appear by the end of Week 2.
-Average results across 247 women who have used this method are 4–7kg lost in the first 21 days.
+Visible changes in how clothes fit typically appear by the end of Week 2.
+Visible belly reduction and renewed confidence within 21 days is the most common result for women who follow the method consistently.

 Is this safe for breastfeeding mothers?